PaulineSpinga/blog/content/blog/HCI/hci-Gestalt-Laws.md

 subject : "HCI"
 ---

-#### Lecture 2 : Gestalt Laws

-##### Find and document two applications of Gestalt laws in your daily life (also digital) which went wrong and suggest how to correct them.
+Today's article is about **Gestalt Laws**.

-Gestalt laws, principles, or theories are psychological concepts that describe how humans perceive and make sense of visual information.
-The term "Gestalt" comes from the German word meaning "shape" or "form," and these principles were developed by a group of German psychologists in the early 20th century.
-The Gestalt laws highlight the ways in which people tend to organize visual elements into groups or unified wholes.
-Here are some key Gestalt principles tackled in class :
+* Gestalt laws, principles, or theories are psychological concepts that describe how humans perceive and make sense of visual information.
+* The term "Gestalt" comes from the German word meaning "shape" or "form," and these principles were developed by a group of German psychologists in the early 20th century.
+* The Gestalt laws highlight the ways in which people tend to organize visual elements into groups or unified wholes.

+**Here are some key Gestalt principles tackled in class**

 - **Law of proximity** : things that are close together appear to be more related than things that are spaced farther apart.
 - **Law of Similarity** : when things appear to be similar to each other, we group